-If a party intends to offer this evidence, the party must disclose it to the party against whom it will be offered, including witnesses' statements or a summary of the expected testimony.
-The party must do so at least 15 days before trial or at a later time that the court allows for good cause.
+- (a) In a civil case involving a claim for relief based on a party's alleged sexual assault or child molestation, the Court may admit evidence that the party committed any other sexual assault or child molestation.
+The evidence may be considered as provided in Sections 413 and 414. - (b) If a party intends to offer this evidence, the party must disclose it to the party against whom it will be offered, including witnesses' statements or a summary of the expected testimony.
+The party must do so at least fifteen (15) days before trial or at a later time that the Court allows for good cause. - (c) This Section does not limit the admission or consideration of evidence under any other Section.